MidasVanVeen/elfreader/readme.md

 ```

 ## Disclamer
-Work in progress so I can't promise anything is memory
+Work in progress so I can't promise anything is memorysafe